cattheo/cat/README.md

 --------------------------
 Consider the function:
 ```
-fun dup[T:TYPE} (x:T): T * T => x,x;
+fun dup[T:TYPE] (x:T): T * T => x,x;
 ```
 This is just fine in a standard type system, but if we allow T to bind to a type designating exclusive ownership of a reference, type checking will pass but we have allows an alias to be created, so the system would be unsound.
 To prevent this we add an overload:
 ```
 fun dup[T:LINEAR) (x:T) => let y = unbox x in y,y
 ```
 where `unbox` discards the uniqueness property.
 We can only call this overload with a unique type, because `unbox` fails if given a non-unique type.

 Example: compact products
 -------------------------
 The standard product functor produces a sequence of addressable objects aligned and padded, according to C layout rules.
 However there is another useful product, a compact linear product, defined as follows: let the types 0 and 1 be the void type and canonical unit, specify they're compact linear, and then specify any compact product or sum of a compact arguments is compact.
 We use the notation `5` to mean the type `1+1+1+1+1`.

 A compact product is then simply an integer, formed by the usual variable radix number system.
-Using the notation ``` `*``` for the compact product type, and ``` `,``` for a compact tuple value, the type ```5`*3``` can then be represented by the integer subrange 0..14 with projections `x/3` and `x%3`.
+Using the notation ``` `*``` for the compact product type, and ``` `,```
+for a compact tuple value, the type ```5`*3``` can then be represented by the integer subrange 0..14 with projections `x/3` and `x%3`.
 And so
 ```
 fun pair[X:COMPACT, Y:COMPACT] (x:X, y:Y): X`*Y => x`,y;
 ```
 can be used to construct a compact pair.
-Note that the kind `COMPACT` is mandatory, since `* can only operate on compact types.
+Note that the kind `COMPACT` is mandatory, since ``` `*``` can only operate on compact types.

 It is tempting to think a kind is then a constraint.
 This is no more or less true than saying the domain of a function is a constraint: we prefer to think of a kind as a specification of the domain category of a functor.

 Example: Arrays
 ---------------